2009 Campeonato Brasileiro Série A: Team information

 Like in 2008, twenty teams will compete in this year's Série A. Defending champion São Paulo will have a chance to extend two records in Brazilian football should they win this year: first club to win four titles in a row, and first club to win seven titles overall.
-Of the four teams promoted from the 2008 Série B, one is new to the Série A. Barueri will be competing in the Série A for the first time since turning professional eight years ago.
+Of the four teams promoted from the 2008 Série B, one is new to the Série A. Grêmio Barueri will be competing in the Série A for the first time since turning professional eight years ago.
 Four-time champion Corinthians returns after spending a single season in the Série B. The other teams promoted are Santo André (first return since 1984) and Avaí (first return since 1979).
 As is becoming common in Brazilian football, one of the country's most important clubs has been relegated after the previous season.
 For 2009, Vasco da Gama, champion in 1974, 1989, 1997 and 2000, will play the 2009 season in the Série B.